-Maureen and I were lucky enough to celebrate our 30th wedding anniversary in the island nation of Jamaica.
-It was our first visit to the tropical island and we enjoyed the beautiful landscape and friendly Jamaicans.
+Maureen and I were lucky enough to recently visit the Caribbean island nation of Jamaica.
+It was our second visit to the tropical island and we enjoyed the beautiful landscape and friendly Jamaicans.
 One of the excursions that we enjoyed was visiting the Mayfield Falls which requires a treacherous drive up a mountain.

 Thankfully we had a driver who was raised in the mountains and familiar with the drive.
 The road was called “partially paved” (a generous description).
 The driver – Walton – pointed out trees and plants as we transcended up the mountain.
 One fruit tree that caught my attention was the national fruit of Jamaica known as the Ackee fruit.

 In Jamaica, the Ackee fruit is a mixed blessing.
 Though originally native to West Africa, it migrated to Jamaica in 1778.
-Walton described that if the fruit is eaten before it is ripe – it can lead to coma or death.
+Walton warned us that if the fruit is eaten before it is ripe – it can lead to coma or death.

 He explained that the unripe Ackee fruit contains a poison, so you must be careful to wait until the fruit’s protective pods turn red and naturally opens .
 Once it is opened, the only edible portion is the yellow “arilli”, which surrounds the always-toxic black seeds.
 (See the photo below.)